YEASIN49/CSE446-Content/Lab 04/README.md

 ```
 Here in the genesis file, the config field holds the configuraion of the network and it's chain, extradata holds the information of sealers and alloc holds the data if there are any account which need to have initial balance when the network gets created.

 6. Now we will see how we can add sealer from the very first moment of our blockchain network using the **extradata** field of the genesis file.
 Sealers are the account that can add/sign block to the blockchain.
-It is similar to the miner that we knwo from bitcoin.
-However, in PoA sealer add/sign/publish the block.
-Therefore, to add sealer, **Copy your account public address of node1 without the 0x prefix** that you stored in a safe place earlier in step 3.
+It is similar to the miner that we know from bitcoin.
+However, in PoA sealer add/sign/publish the block. **In this lab, we will make the first account of node1 as a sealer(Full Node) and rest will be a light node that cannot sign/mine blocks from the pool.** Therefore, to add sealer, **Copy your account public address of node1 without the 0x prefix** that you stored in a safe place earlier in step 3.
 Now, paste it to the exact place where the 40 characters sealer account is mentioned in the image below:

 ![App Screenshot](./_readme-image/image3.png)

 7. For this lab, we also want to provide some balance(pre-fund) initially to the account of node1.
-To do this, simply copy the public address of the account of node1.
+To do this, simply copy the public address of the account of node1 and paste it by replacing the to the address provided in the **alloc** field mentioned in the above image.
 But this time including the prefix: 0x.

 8. Now, we can configure the both nodes so that they can join the same network using the genesis.json file.
 To do it enter the command: